l3nkz/tetris/Readme.md

 See the help message of the server for information about how the server can be tweaked.

+In addition the server also parses the following environment variables:

+#### TETRIS_LOG_LEVEL

+With this environment variable you can control how much information the TETRiS server outputs.
+Possible values are DEBUG, INFO, WARNING and ERROR.

 ### Client

 The client reacts to multiple environment variables:

 #### TETRIS_LOG_LEVEL

-With this environmental variable you can control how much information the TETRiS client library outputs.
-Possible values are DEBUG, INFO and ERROR.
+With this environment variable you can control how much information the TETRiS client library outputs.
+Possible values are DEBUG, INFO, WARNING and ERROR.

 #### TETRIS_MAPPING_TYPE